 Short for Uniform Resource Locator, a URL or Internet address is a form of URI and is a standardized naming convention for addressing documents accessible over the Internet or Intranet.
 An example of a URL is http://www.computerhope.com, which is the URL for the Computer Hope web site.
-Below is additional information about each of the sections of the http URL.
+Below is additional information about each of the sections of the http URL for this page.

 Next, www. that stands for World Wide Web, is used to distinguish the content.
 This portion of the URL is not required, and many times can be left out.
 For example, typing "http://computerhope.com" would still get you to the Computer Hope web page.
 This portion of the address can also be substituted for an important sub page known as a subdomain.
 For example, http://support.microsoft.com is the support section of Microsoft's page.

 Next, computerhope.com is the domain name for the web site.
 The last portion of the domain is known as the "domain suffix" or TLD and is used to identify the type or location of web site.
-For example, .com is short for commercial.
+For example, .com is short for commercial, .org is short for organization, and .co.uk is United Kingdom.
 There are dozens of other domain suffixes available.

-Finally, index.htm is the actual web page on the domain you're viewing.
-If the page you're viewing is several directories deep, it will have additional directories listed in-between the domain and the page.
-For example, this page has a URL of http://www.computerhope.com/jargon/u/url.htm, the jargon/u/ portion of the URL is the directory.
+Finally, url.htm is the actual web page on the domain you're viewing.
 The trailing .htm is the file extension of the web page that indicates the file is an HTML file.
 Other common file extensions on the Internet include .php, .asp, .cgi, .xml, .jpg, and .gif.
 Each of these file extensions performs a different function, just like all the different types of files on your computer.
 See our index.htm definition for additional information about this important file.

 What characters are not allowed in a URL?